Jalie Knit Dress (3024) in Art Gallery Knit

-Of all our Jalie patterns, this Jalie Knit Dresses pattern has been the most popular, by a long shot.
-Last summer we couldn’t keep them in stock, and even sold the store sample we made in this cool Buck Forest Knit.
+Of all our Jalie patterns, this Jalie Knit Dress pattern has been the most popular, by a long shot.
+Last summer we couldn’t keep them in stock, and even sold the store sample we made in a cool Buck Forest Knit.

 So this summer, we decided to make another one and to blog the results, so you can see for yourselves what makes the Jalie Knit Dresses such a great pattern!